vikramkbgs/react-chat-app/README.md

 - `src`: Contains the source code files
   - `components`: Contains reusable React components used in the application
   - `store`: Contains Redux store configuration and slice files
-  - `utils`: Contains utility functions used in the application

 ## Contributing